 Internships in English

 Internships provide both valuable pre-professional experience and substantial enhancement to a resumé.
 Students who are declared English majors have access to a variety of internship experiences.
 They can take advantage of the many off-campus opportunities currently available.
-They can also apply for one of the several on-campus editorial internships (six different publications produced at IU-Bloomington participate in this program) or can arrange a teaching internship with a member of the English Department faculty.
+They can also apply for one of the several on-campus editorial internships or can arrange a teaching internship with a member of the English Department faculty.

 Hutton Honors College Internship Grants

 Students awarded IU editorial or teaching internships can compete for teaching and non-teaching internship grants from the Honors College.
-In the recent past these grants have ranged up to $600.
-Information and application forms are available from the Honors College, 811 East Seventh Street (www.iub.edu/~iubhonor).
+Information and application forms are available from the Honors College, 811 East Seventh Street (http://www.iub.edu/~iubhonor/hds/pei.php).
 Recipients of these grants are required to submit a report on the internship experience to the Honors Division at the end of the semester.
-Students selected for Summer 2014 internships must submit completed applications for Honors grants by Friday, March 14, 2014.
-Students selected for Fall 2014 internships must submit completed applications for Honors grants by Friday, March 28, 2014.
+Students selected for summer 2015 internships must submit completed applications for Honors grants by Friday, March 13, 2015, for fall 2015 submit by Friday, March 27, 2015.

 Credit for off-campus internships

 English majors whose off-campus internship involves skills appropriate to the English Program may qualify for academic credit in English Y398: Professional Practice in English.
 The number of credits (1-6 hours) is dependent on the work requirement of the internship, the course is graded S/F, and it is repeatable once for a total of six hours.
 These credits do not count toward the requirements of the English major or the distribution requirements of the College of Arts and Sciences.